TimoKats/cly/readme.md

 Use cly to define feature-rich aliases in YAML.
 For example, you can pass parameters, directories, or define sub commands.

 Cly has two commands: `cly run <<command>>` runs an alias and `cly ls/tree` lists the current aliases in your yaml.
-In your YAML, each object (update, dashboard) is an alias with potential subcommands, directories, parameters, etc. The yaml below shows this for two example commands (update, dashboard).
+In your YAML, each object is an alias with potential subcommands, directories, parameters, etc. The yaml below shows this for two example commands (update, dashboard).

 ```yaml